 The verdict

-Use Sonara if: you want a polished, paid, set-and-forget AI auto-apply tool, you're committed to the monthly subscription model, and you'd rather not look at every job.
+Use Sonara if: you want a polished, set-and-forget AI auto-apply tool, you're comfortable verifying pricing during signup, and you'd rather not look at every job.

 Use Sorce if: you want to try AI auto-apply free first, you want to see every job before it goes out, you do your job-hunting on your phone, and you want the largest jobs database in the category.
 For most of the people we talk to, that's the right answer.